Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 - Restless sleep: Discomfort from itching may cause tossing and turning during the night.

-- Abdominal pain or nausea: Some people report mild stomach discomfort.
+- Abdominal pain or nausea: Some people report mild stomach discomfort, although this is less common than anal itching.

-Because symptoms overlap with other conditions like hemorrhoids or fungal infections, it’s important to confirm diagnosis through proper methods rather than relying solely on symptoms.
+Because symptoms overlap with other conditions like hemorrhoids, eczema, or fungal infections, it’s important to confirm diagnosis through proper methods rather than relying solely on symptoms.

 The “Tape Test” – A Simple Diagnostic Tool